Continuing Education Guidelines

 By law, all health care providers in Iowa are mandatory reporters of suspected cases of child abuse or dependent adult abuse.
 State law also requires that all health care providers receive mandatory training identifying and reporting cases of suspected abuse.
 If your practice treats children, you must obtain the training in identification and reporting of child abuse.
 If your practice treats adults, you must obtain training in identification and reporting of dependent adult abuse.
 If your practice treats both children and adults, you must obtain both types of training.
 Training can be obtained through separate classes or one combined class that covers both topics.

-The mandatory training is required within six months of initial practice in Iowa, and every five years thereafter.
+The mandatory training is required within six months of initial practice in Iowa, and every three years* thereafter.
 Continuing education hours are also awarded for completing the training.
-You may claim two hours of continuing education credit for a course that addresses children or adults; or you may claim three hours of continuing education credit for the combined course that covers both child and dependent adult abuse.
+You may claim two hours of continuing education credit for each section of the core training and one hour of continuing education for each section of the recertification training.

 Board rules require all licensees and registered dental assistants to show proof of current certification in CPR in order to renew.
 Certification should be obtained through a “nationally-recognized course,” such as the Red Cross or American Heart Association courses.
 Dentists with general anesthesia or moderate sedation permits are required to have current Advanced Cardiac Life Support (ACLS) certification, or Pediatric Advanced Life Support (PALS) in conjunction with their sedation permit.
 To be eligible, CPR certification courses must include a "hands-on," clinical component.
 A CPR course may include an online component provided there is an in-person portion prior to the certification being issued.